Cain upsets Perry in Florida Republican straw poll

 "Cain won, we still have work to do," said Perry spokesman Mark Miner.
 "It's his day.
 The conservative message won today.
 We've been in this race for five weeks.
 We're going to continue campaigning hard."

-Miner put the focus on Romney's third-place finish, saying Perry's chief rival has been running for president for years and is still not breaking through.
+Miner put the focus on Romney's third-place finish, saying he has been running for president for years and is still not breaking through.

 "It's more of what happened to Mitt Romney.
 He's not going to be crowned president of the United States.
 He's going to have to work for it.
 And after five and a half years he once again got rejected in a key state in the Republican primary process," Miner said.